Chronovyan/NexusCore/tests/TEST_PLAN_IMPLEMENTATION.md

 1. Enhancing CppHighlighter tests for multi-line constructs and contextual awareness ✓ (Completed)
 2. Implementing Fuzz Testing for the editor ✓ (Completed)
-3. Beginning Test Consolidation ✓ (In Progress)
+3. Test Consolidation ✓ (Completed)

 ## Progress on High-Priority Items